DK-3333/AI-Career-Success-Assistant-for-First-Generation-Students/docs/sample_outputs.md

   `I am a first-generation junior majoring in business administration and I am exploring Business Analyst internships.
 I am especially interested in how professionals use data to support strategy decisions.`

 **Expected AI response type:**
-- A short LinkedIn note under 300 characters
+- A short LinkedIn note under 300 characters.
-- A polished short email version
+- A polished short email version.
-- A respectful follow-up message for 5 to 7 days later
+- A respectful follow-up message for 5 to 7 days later.
-- Two tips for personalization without overstating experience
+- Two tips for personalization without overstating experience.

 **What to check during manual testing:**
-- The LinkedIn version is concise enough for a connection request
+- The LinkedIn version is concise enough for a connection request.
-- The email version sounds professional and not desperate
+- The email version sounds professional and not desperate.
-- The follow-up message is polite and low-pressure
+- The follow-up message is polite and low-pressure.
-- The output reflects the selected audience, goal, and tone
+- The output reflects the selected audience, goal, and tone.

 **Why this test supports the project mission:**
 It checks whether the app helps first-generation students build professional